 If it is something that looks beneficial to you such as a $200 gift card, people may be inclined to pay that low shipping fee because they feel that they are getting ahead and making more than $180 and on top of that receiving a product that may benefit them.

 If you’re not careful and don’t read the fine print that these offers make, what seems to benefit you turns out to benefit the company.

-Not only that, some of these offers will bill you on a monthly basis and you may not even receive the product on a monthly basis.
+Not only that, but some of these offers will also bill you on a monthly basis and you may not even receive the product on a monthly basis.

 If You Are Tempted

 Of course, you should take the time to read the fine print before you order anything when you decide to try an offer.
 Each product offer has different disclaimers, but the similarities are those monthly fees.

 If you read the fine print in this one, you will notice that you have 14 days to cancel.

 As you can see they state right there that you will be billed almost $94.97 on a monthly basis until you cancel.